-Stimulation of the Vagus nerve also lowers your heart and improves rate variability.
+Stimulation of the vagus nerve also lowers your heart rate and improves rate variability.
 The said actions have the effect of inducing relaxation and reducing stress.

-Users have their Ice Barrels for different reasons – everything from mental to physical!
+Users have their Ice Barrels for different reasons – mental, physical, or both.

-Ice Barrel is a legit entry into ice baths and a better choice than the bathtub or stock tank ice bath for several reasons, including:
+Ice Barrel is a legit entry into ice baths and a better choice than the bathtub or stock tank ice bath for several reasons:

-- Its specific design for water immersion therapy
+- Its specifically designed for water immersion therapy

-- Portability: at only 55lbs when empty, it can be moved indoors or outdoors and can be put into storage when not in use – wherever makes the most sense for your use at the time so you can place it anywhere
+- It’s portable, can be moved indoors or outdoors, and can be put into storage when not in use

 - The black and desert tan color options can blend perfectly with your yard or most existing furniture

-- Drainage system: although you can leave water in it for 4 weeks, when you’re ready to drain, its bottom spout makes it easy for you
+- Although you can leave water in it for 4 weeks, when you’re ready to drain, its bottom spout makes it easy for you to do so

-- It is insulated to keep water cold for long periods & comes with a UV protecting cover for both sun and heat damage
+- It is insulated to keep water cold for long periods and comes with a UV protecting cover for both sun and heat damage

 - It doesn’t need daily emptying like a bathtub ice bath